o3de/o3de.org/content/docs/userguide/script-canvas-environment-nodes.md

+description: ' Use environment nodes in the &ALYlong; &script-canvas; editor to configure sky effects. '
+slug: script-canvas-environment-nodes
+title: Environment Nodes
+---
 # Environment Nodes<a name="script-canvas-environment-nodes"></a>

 You can use environment nodes in the **Script Canvas** to configure sky elements, such as sun position, moon position, and the skybox material\.
 You can use these nodes to have specific control over the individual elements\.